Composing Task-Agnostic Policies with Deep Reinforcement Learning: Related Work

-Hierarchical Reinforcement Learning (HRL) commonly corresponds to a two-level policy structure that learns to solve complex tasks by either decomposing them into subtasks \citep{nachum2018data} or through temporal abstraction using option framework.
-The task decomposition methods learn a high-level policy, through maximizing the task reward, to generate intermediate goals for the low-level policy that through achieving them can solve the overall complex task.
-These methods outperform traditional RL in problems with sub-optimal reward functions requiring complex decision making and task planning \citep{dayan1993feudal,vezhnevets2017feudal, nachum2018data}.
-The options framework \citep{sutton1999between,precup2000temporal} learns a set of sub-level policies (options), their termination functions, and a high-level over options to solve the given task.
-Prior work in option-based HRL formulation required pre-defined heuristic to determine options.
-Recent advancements led to the option-critic algorithm \citep{bacon2017option} that concurrently learns the high-level policy over options and the underlying options with their termination functions.
-Despite an exciting step, option-critic algorithm requires regularization \citep{vezhnevets2016strategic,harb2018waiting} or else it ends up discovering options for every time step or a single option for the entire task.
+Recent advancements lead to Hierarchical RL (HRL) that automatically decomposes the complex tasks into subtasks and sequentially solves them by optimizing the given objective function \citep{dayan1993feudal,vezhnevets2017feudal, nachum2018data}.
+In a similar vein, the options framework \citep{sutton1999between,precup2000temporal} is proposed that solves the given task through temporal abstraction.
+Recent methods such as option-critic algorithm \citep{bacon2017option} simultaneously learns a set of sub-level policies (options), their termination functions, and a high-level policy over options to solve the given problem.
+Despite being an exciting step, the option-critic algorithm is hard to train and requires regularization \citep{vezhnevets2016strategic,harb2018waiting}, or else it ends up discovering options for every time step or a single option for the entire task.
+In practice, the sub-level options or objectives obtained via HRL are inherently task-specific and therefore cannot be transferred to new domains.

-In practice, HRL methods tend to exhibit high sample complexity and therefore, require a huge number of interactions with the real environment.
-The primary objective of our composition model is to improve the sample complexity of conventional RL and HRL by exploiting prior knowledge or skills.
-In our experiments, we show that our method is trainable through HRL such as \citep{nachum2018data} and exhibits significant improvement in data-efficiency and performance compared to traditional HRL methods.